SWAuk/website/README.md

 The event must be added to the **JAccess::getAuthorisedViewLevels**.

+The JAccess class can be found in libraries\joomla\access\access.php

 To avoid recursion we must only load the 'swa' plugins Once here.

 Add the following code just before the return of the method: